0x4248/p5js-template/README.md

 # p5.js Template

 This is a template for creating p5.js sketches.
-It includes a basic HTML file, a sketch.js file.
+It includes a basic HTML file, a CSS file, and a JavaScript file.

 The template contains a simple sketch that draws a circles on the canvas.